 It's difficult to grasp the scale of the housing foreclosure debacle.
-The New York Times makes an effort to give an example of the scale.

 In New York State, it would take lenders 62 years at their current pace, the longest time frame in the nation, to repossess the 213,000 houses now in severe default or foreclosure, according to calculations by LPS Applied Analytics, a prominent real estate data firm.